Coronado Trail Scenic Byway

 Where is the Coronado Trail Scenic Byway?

-Part of the U.S. Route 191 (formerly Route 666 aka "The Devil's Highway"), the road runs from Apache County to Greenlee County, in the southeastern part of Arizona, near the New Mexico-Arizona border, skirting the eastern edge of the Apache-Sitgreaves National Forests.
+Part of U.S. Route 191 (formerly Route 666, aka "The Devil's Highway"), the road runs from Apache County to Greenlee County, in the southeastern part of Arizona, near the New Mexico-Arizona border, skirting the eastern edge of the Apache-Sitgreaves National Forests.
+The highway is the primary route to access Canyon de Chelly National Monument.

 How long is Coronado Trail Scenic Byway?

 With 460 curves, the road is a true gem: narrow and winding, dipping from one curve to the next.
 The drive is spectacular and uncrowded.
 This is a dangerous mountain road with many sharp curves and little or no shoulders on steep cliffs.
-It’s one of the least traveled federal highways.
-This is a meandering, moseying, slow-motion drive.
-In many places the road has no shoulder, so not a good place for either novice or nervous drivers.
+It’s one of the least traveled federal highways, characterized by a meandering, moseying, slow-motion drive.
+In many places, the road has no shoulder, so it's not a good place for either novice or nervous drivers.

 Is the Coronado Trail Scenic Byway open?

-The road tops out at 2.860m (9,383ft) above the sea level 4 miles south of Hannagan Meadow, in Greenlee County across the steep and heavily wooded White Mountains.
-It’s usually open all year round, however it's common to encounter ice and snow along the route, in the winter as well as during the spring and fall shoulder seasons.
+The road tops out at 2,860m (9,383ft) above sea level, 4 miles south of Hannagan Meadow, in Greenlee County, across the steep and heavily wooded White Mountains.
+It’s usually open all year round; however, it's common to encounter ice and snow along the route in the winter, as well as during the spring and fall shoulder seasons.
 Snow is not plowed from the road on weekends or at nights in the winter.
-It’s the only up-land road on the district kept open during the winter when it’s plowed between the hours of 8:00 am and 5:00 pm—weekdays only.
+It’s the only upland road on the district kept open during the winter when it’s plowed between the hours of 8:00 am and 5:00 pm—weekdays only.

 How long does it take to drive the Coronado Trail Scenic Byway?